-Tuition & Fees In-Person: \$725 Online: \$600

-А Monday 9:30 a.m12:30 p.m.
+A Monday 9:30 a.m12:30 p.m.
 Bise

 NA Monday 6:30-9:30 p.m.
 Ponder

-Online Tuesday 1:00-4:00 p.m.
+В Tuesday 9:30 a.m12:30 p.m.
 Johnson

+D Wednesday 1:00-4:00 p.m.
+Bise

 2-D Design teaches the basic grammar underlying all visual language.
 Students are introduced to design elements that are common to all works in two dimensions.
 Students will learn to manipulate movement, line, shape, texture, value, and color to achieve specific artistic goals through practical exercises and to analyze how compositions work through discussion.
 Critiques and demonstrations occur throughout the semester.
-Online courses will be taught via the Zoom video conferencing app.
-Instructions on how to access platforms as well as the handouts and other class information will be distributed to students prior to the first class meeting.